 Christmas movies have their time and place in our cultural cannon, but with the count down on sometimes I find there is nothing better than taking a minute to sit back and relax for a good old fashioned movie based holiday themed scare.
-With that in mind I thought I would put together a baker’s dozen list of movies and television episodes that always seem to find their way back into my rotation around this time of year.
-Some of these are genuinely good and some are preposterously bad… but that’s just part of their charm.
+With that in mind I took a little inspiration from Man Down (S1, E7) and thought I would put together a baker’s dozen list of movies and television episodes that always seem to find their way back into my rotation, and my heart, around this time of year.
+Some of these are genuinely good and some are preposterously bad… but in my humble opinion that’s just part of their charm.

 - The Shining – Although there is no mention of Christmas in it, there is snow which is probably why I usually end up watching it around Christmas time.
 Close enough.
 Whatever the reason this is one of my all time favourite movies and I cannot recommend it enough.